Alexander technique and scientific research

 This video was commissioned by the FM Alexander Trust to explain the scientific paper by Cacciatore et al. The animation illustrates the paper’s central proposition, that changes to postural tone and body schema underlie many of the technique’s reported benefits.
 It also includes a summary of clinical trials on the Alexander technique as well as illustrations of what can be expected in an Alexander technique session (or ‘lesson’).

-There have now been a number of studies and scientific reports related to the area of the Alexander technique and chronic neck and back pain.
-Below, I draw your attention to a few publications of note.
+There have now been a number of studies and scientific reports related to the Alexander technique and chronic pain, including neck pain and back pain and pain associated with knee osteoarthritis.
+Below, I draw your attention to a few publications.

 The ATEAM trial in the British Medical Journal on Alexander technique and back pain